Feature request #11491

 The legend is made from the symbology without looking at the features as it's neither required nor expected to find unique data-defined values per category and hence the color or any combination of other data-defined properties is left at the default.
 Otherwise it would be necessary to evaluate all features for the used data-defined properties or just use an arbitrary one.
 There's not even a requirement that each category actually has features.
 And unless all categories have unique data-defined values the legend could be still be considered wrong.

-#10 Updated by Giovanni Manghi over 9 years ago
+#10 Updated by Giovanni Manghi about 10 years ago

 If the color is fixed for a category anyway, you could just setup the symbol(s) for that category to that particular color instead of assigning it from an attribute.
 I think data-defined symbology is mainly meant for for datasets where that isn't possible, because the colors are not related to the category.